Finlaysons

 Finlaysons is an Australian commercial law firm with offices in Adelaide and Darwin.

+History

 The firm began in 1851, under the name Ayers & Ayers.
 The name Finlayson has been part of the firm since 1918.
 It became Finlayson & Co in 1959, and was simplified to Finlaysons in 1981.
 In October 2013, the firm had around 155 employees, including 25 partners, 17 senior associates and four special counsel.

 Affiliations

 The firm is both a corporate member and event sponsor of the Committee for Economic Development of Australia, the Australian Institute of Company Directors and Family Business Australia.
 The firm is also a sponsor of the Australasian Land and Groundwater Association and Special Counsel Kyra Reznikov sits on its Adelaide branch committee.
 As of 2016, Finlaysons is a gold sponsor of the South Australian Chamber of Mines and Energy (SACOME).